 If that is not the case with you, your unlawful presence will be used against you, and you will have to deal with consequences that visa overstays trigger.

 Bear in mind that misrepresenting information required for obtaining any type of visa is considered visa fraud.
 Visa fraud can lead to losing the right to obtain a green card.
 Attorneys at Tadeo & Silva have litigation experience in all types of Immigration Court cases, including deportation proceedings.
 That is the reason they fight relentlessly to help those facing removal from the United States.

 Around 45% of those who are in the United States illegally have entered the country legally and then overstayed their visas.
 Although it sounds like a lot, that amounts to slightly over 1% of all travelers to the country.
 For example, according to the Department of Homeland Security (DHS) and their Entry/Exit Overstay Report, there were over 666,000 total overstays in the United States in 2018, which is around 1.2% of expected departures.

 At the same time, out of 1.8 million expected departures of students and exchange visitors, 3.7% overstayed their visas.
 Their overstay begins if they stop studying or complying with their visa terms.
 However, in most cases, only a judge or immigration official can deem that a student has been unlawfully present in the United States.

 A visa overstay can negatively influence your ability to return to the United States, but the trusted immigration lawyers at Tadeo & Silva can help.
-We don’t take immigration matters lightly — instead, we will try to obtain the most favorable results for you or your loved one.
-If you have questions regarding your overstay visa issues, contact us today and request a consultation about your case.
+We don’t take immigration laws lightly — instead, we will try to obtain the most favorable results for you or your loved one.
+If you have questions regarding your immigration issues with a visa overstay, contact us today and request a consultation about your case.

 Tadeo & Silva Immigration Attorneys